lxl66566/rust-simple-release/README.md

 # Rust simple release

-Extremely simple all-in-one release for small rust project.
+**Extremely simple all-in-one** release for your rust project!

-This CI is for small rust project, which doesn't need complex CI/CD.
-It supports rust workspace, but only allows one package with one binary to build and upload for each time. (request features if you want more bins and packages to build :)
+This CI is for small and middle rust project, which doesn't need complex CI/CD.
+It supports rust workspace, but only allows build and upload from one package. (request features if you want more packages to build :) And it support to build multi features and bins.

 **You don't need to worry about openssl deps, this action will solve it.** Just add `openssl = { version = "0", features = ["vendored"] }` to your `Cargo.toml`.